Financial Assistance Options for Private Student Loans During COVID-19

 Refinancing your private student loans may be a good idea, but think twice before refinancing federal student loans.
-Refinancing federal student loans during COVID-19 will mean losing important benefits and protections, including coronavirus student loan relief like no payments and no interest through Dec.
-31, 2020.
+Refinancing federal student loans during COVID-19 will mean losing important benefits and protections, including coronavirus student loan relief like no payments and no interest through at least Sept.
+30, 2021.

 - Private student loan assistance is offered at the discretion of the lender, and options for forbearance, deferment, or other relief varies.
 Still, most lenders are extending coronavirus relief for private student loans, so reach out to yours to discuss options.